traitecoevo/austraits.build/docs/Contributing.md

   - Data were collected for Australian plant species growing in Australia
-  - You collected data on one of the traits list in the [trait definitions table](Trait_definitions.md).
+  - You collected data on one of the traits listed in the [trait definitions table](Trait_definitions.md).
   - You are willing to release the data under an open license for reuse by the scientific community.